 Anything else you’d like to share?

-I refuse to propel the Superwoman myth.
+I refuse to propel the superwoman myth.
 My marriage and family survived my school schedule because I made time for it.
-But we made compromises: the house was a mess and we ate a lot of takeout.
+But we made compromises: The house was a mess and we ate a lot of takeout.
 Now that my career seems back on track to pre-recession levels, the house is still a mess and we still eat a lot of takeout.

 It’s important to support the GSM after graduation because after crossing the Mondavi stage and getting that diploma, a subtle transformation occurs: Responsibilities don’t decrease—they increase.

 We are no longer consumers of business strategy and information.
 Now we produce it.
 Post-graduation, there is no syllabus, no conveniently bundled case studies with facts to light the way.
-There are no-clear cut questions and no right or wrong answers.
-What we do, say, influence and accomplish professionally is entirely on us.
+There are no clear-cut questions and no right or wrong answers.
+What we say, do, influence and accomplish professionally is entirely on us.
 We have no one but our wits and each other to guide us.